To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Do You Have A Will?

 At the end of the month are you asking yourself where your paycheck went?
 Stop wondering and start telling it where to go.
 Using personal finance software can be your savior when it comes to following your paper trail and getting your finances in order.

 Personal finance software can track everything from your bank accounts to your investments and loans.
 Get a summary of spending habits broken down by category, as well as help with budgeting and planning.
 You can even get reminders to pay your bills on time, or have them automatically drafted from your bank accounts.
 These services are a small upfront investment but can pay for themselves in how much of your time and money they save.

-Personal Capital is our top pick (which we compare to another popular service in Personal Capital vs Mint).
 You can read about them all and compare them to each other in our comprehensive best personal finance software article.